kubedb/docs/docs/guides/proxysql/scaling/vertical-scaling/overview/index.md

 # ProxySQL Vertical Scaling

-This guide will give an overview on how KubeDB Enterprise operator vertically scales up `ProxySQL`.
+This guide will give an overview on how KubeDB Ops Manager vertically scales up `ProxySQL`.

 ## Before You Begin